lee-CS/admin/pa3/README.md

 #### Miles Calculator

-At the bottom right of the browser, a counter should display the miles the Facebook friend has "travelled" so far.
+At the bottom right of the browser, a counter should display the miles the login user has "travelled" so far.
 It should update as the path is being drawn onscreen.
 It should hold an integer value (with commas) of the total distance that this person has traveled, according to the dataset.